nf-core/website/markdown/developers/review_checklist.md

 Please say that your pipeline _"uses"_ nf-core rather than rather than _"is"_ nf-core.
 When you generate a pipeline with `nf-core create`, exclude nf-core branding and select custom prefix `sanger-tol`.

-**Primary development must on the sanger-tol organisation.**
+**Development must on the sanger-tol organisation.**

-Whilst pipelines can be forked on GitHub for personal development work, the sanger-tol repository should be the primary source for all development.

-**The sanger-tol repository should be set as the head repo**

-Your personal / organisation repos should show on GitHub as being forked from sanger-tol, not the other way around.
-This is so that it's clear where the primary development location is.
-It also means that any pull-requests that are created will automatically select the sanger-tol repository as the target.
+All ToL developers have got write access to the sanger-tol repositories so that all development can happen directly there.

+Do *not* fork sanger-tol repositories.

 When new pipelines are added to sanger-tol, please transfer ownership to sanger-tol instead of forking it.